kat-kan/kawqa-gad-playwright/CONTRIBUTING.md

 ### Pull Request rules

-1. All contributions are welcome, but please DO NOT create Pull Requests without an issue
+1. All contributions are welcome, but please: a.
+Join the group first b.
+DO NOT create Pull Requests without an issue
 2. Please make sure to pull the latest changes from main before you create a PR
 3. Please try to fill in the information in the template carefully.
 We do not work on this repository on a daily basis and it is very important to provide context and explain your work.
 4. Discussion in your PR is a GOOD THING!
-Asking questions and suggesting improvements isencouraged.
+Asking questions and suggesting improvements is encouraged.
 5. Resolving conversations should be done by PR creator and PR should not be merged without conversations being resolved.
-6. Minimum of 2 approvals are demanded to merge.
+6. Minimum of 2 approvals is required to merge.

 ### Branch naming rules